Education for Sustainable Development – An Introduction

 - Economics – How to avoid waste?
 The quantity of vegetables they could grow in a certain plot.
 Creating a stall to sell their produce to purchase something for the nursery such as more seeds or something the children have voted for.

-There are so many programs and support networks out there to help settings start their education for life journey of sustainability.
+There are so many programs and support networks out there to help settings start their education for life journey of sustainability such as:

 I have had the benefit of experiencing both initiatives, finding them both very helpful enabling me to focus and support my setting sustainability.
 Both have a tiered award system which your setting can work towards.